 In 2012, Alan worked tirelessly with local legislators to strengthen South Carolina’s human trafficking laws.
 During that process, a Human Trafficking Task Force was established, which is chaired by the Attorney General’s office.
 Because of these efforts, South Carolina has gone from having one of the worst statues in the country, to one of the best.

 In November 2013, Alan was elected as Chairman of the Republican Attorneys General Association (RAGA).

-Alan and his wife, Jennifer, have a two-year-old son, Michael, and a six-month old daughter, Anna Grace.
+Alan and his wife, Jennifer, have a six-year-old son, Michael, and a four-year-old daughter, Anna Grace.
 As a father and a family man, Alan’s desire to keep South Carolina safe is both personal and part of a values system instilled in him by his parents at a young age.
 As a member of Columbia’s First Presbyterian Church since his childhood, duty to God and country have been paramount to Alan and the entire Wilson Family.
 Alan is the grandson of two World War II veterans – his paternal grandfather flew planes over the Pacific as a Flying Tiger, while his maternal grandfather survived a sniper’s bullet in Okinawa.